ondrej33/predator-prey-dynamics/project/README.md

 make && ./cpp_simulation
 ```

 You can also run the program with various arguments.
-Explore them like this :
+Explore them like this:
 ```
 ./cpp_simulation --help
 ```